 Menu Close

-The Allegany County chapter of Choose Civility will celebrate the county’s first Month of Civility in April 2023, because we couldn’t contain it to one day this year!
+The Allegany County chapter of Choose Civility will celebrate the county’s second Month of Civility in April 2024!
 The Allegany County chapter of Choose Civility was initiated by the Allegany County Library System, the Women’s Action Coalition of Greater Allegany County, and the 2018 class of Leadership Allegany.
 Choose Civility: Allegany County is a community-wide initiative to position the county as a model of civility by promoting civil conversations and kindness toward others.

 The Month of Civility Events: